 - Reduce wrinkles and even out complexion

 - Reduce lentigines (brown spots, sometimes called sunspots)

 - May help photo-aging, reduce scars, and hyperpigmentation

 Although retinol is typically weaker and in lower concentrations than prescription-strength retinoids, it still gets the job done and causes less irritation in general.
 Retinoids have a lot of evidence backing them, along with hydroxy acids and vitamin C for anti-aging.
 The key benefit, however, is that the evidence of efficacy is substantial and concrete, something that can’t be said of many ingredient claims, which are often speculative at best.

 What are some of the side-effects of retinol?

-- Retinol commonly causes irritation to the skin
+- Retinol commonly irritates the skin.

-- Retinol can sometimes cause the skin to become more sensitive to UV light
+- Retinol can sometimes cause the skin to become more sensitive to UV light.

 - It can also be drying, especially for patients who already have a dry skin type (creams or lotions are recommended over gel for people with dry skin)